tilley14/swen549-foodmap/README.md

 __About__

-Cloud Application that maps the occurrences of Food and Events on RIT Campus.
+A Cloud Application that maps the occurrences of Food and Events on RIT Campus.
 Deployed using Google App Engine.

 __Configuration__

+1. Initialize and enter virtual environment

+   On Mac

+        virtualenv env
+        source env/bin/activate

+    On Windows

+        virtualenv env
+        env\scripts\activate

-Before running or deploying this application, install the dependencies using pip:
+2. Install application dependencies using pip:

 	    pip install -t lib -r requirements.txt

 __Deployment__